w5xd/NyeVikingPowerMonitor/coupler/ReadMe.md

 <br/>SWR = ( | V<sub>F</sub> | + | V<sub>R</sub> | ) &divide; ( | V<sub>F</sub> | - | V<sub>R</sub> | )
 </p>

-<p>To help verify this behavior is what we want in an SWR meter, consider
+<p>To sanity check this behavior, consider
 if I<sub>G</sub> happens to be matched and thus equal to  V<sub>L</sub>&nbsp;/&nbsp;Z<sub>0</sub> , then we can see that the forward voltage is 1/N of the load voltage and the reflected voltage is zero, and the SWR equation results in 1:1.
 This analysis is not frequency nor time dependent,